bartek/kuroner/README.md

 kuroner
 ===

 A platformer in the works.
-Aspects of cloning, multiplication, whatever we decide.

-Originally built for the GitHub game-off, but never finished, or submitted.
-We learned a lot though!
+No real definition of what it's to do yet, mostly a tech demo.